josh-tjiauw/josh-tjiauw/README.md

 </p>

 <h1>About Me</h1>
 <h3>:pencil2: My web developer journey started from a young age.
-I have always been curious on how UI's and &tab;functionalities are constructed in websites.</h3>
+I have always been curious on how UI's and functionalities are constructed in websites.</h3>
 <h3>:muscle: What keeps me going in development is the feeling of accomplishment after finishing that problem or project that I have worked on for countless hours!</h3>
 <h3>:star: Projects I worked on: <a href="https://josh-tjiauw.github.io/ajax-project/">Movie Reviewer</a></h3>
 <h3>🔭 I’m currently working on a travel application!</h3>